 Health care providers have a critical role to play to reduce the spread and severity of respiratory viruses in the community, including COVID-19, influenza and RSV.
-TPH works with health care providers to apply effective public health strategies to prevent infection, manage outbreaks and reduce transmission.
+Toronto Public Health (TPH) works with health care providers to apply effective public health strategies to prevent infection, reduce transmission, and manage outbreaks.

 This page contains information relevant to all respiratory viruses including: